CONGREGATION CONNECTIONS RESOURCES

 The Essential Needs Task Force of Kent County has been tracking needs and program updates across the county.
 We recommend your church subscribing to these updates that are filled with helpful information and local resources.
 You can subscribe to their email updates here.

 Access Food Pantry Network: Visit our Pantry Network page and find a list of services and resources being offered through Pantry Resource Centers in Kent County.
 Details are available in English and Spanish.

 Kent County Community Action TEFAP (The Emergency Food Assistance Program) distributions: See flyer for dates and locations for food distributions across the county.

-SNAP Emergency Benefits July: Households receiving SNAP benefits in Michigan that are not currently receiving the maximum amount allowed per household size, will receive an additional amount to raise benefits to the maximum for July.
-July additional benefits will be loaded on Bridge Cards between July 20th – July 30th.
-(MDHHS Press Release) Please help spread the word!
+SNAP Emergency Benefits August: Households receiving SNAP benefits in Michigan that are not currently receiving the maximum amount allowed per household size, will receive an additional amount to raise benefits to the maximum for September.
+September additional benefits will be loaded on Bridge Cards between the 20th – 30th.

 Grab and Go Meal Sites: for a full list of Kent County meal sites see the United Way’s list.